Global variants of $\mathcal{N}=1^*$ theories and Calogero-Moser systems: Introduction

 While we define the notion of global variants of CM systems to align with their expected correspondence with supersymmetric gauge theories, we believe that this notion could also be derived more directly.
 Specifically, following an approach similar to \cite{Dorey:1999sj, Kumar:2001iu}, one could derive the potential of CM systems as a resummation of instanton contributions, carefully incorporating the topological subtleties associated with global variants of gauge theories.
 We anticipate that this more direct approach would lead to an equivalent definition of global variants of CM systems.
 Further in this spirit, it would be interesting to see whether it is possible to perform a topological manipulation on the CM system itself to go from one global variant to another one.

-The number of vacua of $\cN=1^*$ SYM on $\mathbb{R}^3\times S^1$ has been related to the superconformal index of $\cN=4$ SYM, through the Bethe Ansatz Equation approach \cite{ArabiArdehali:2019orz, Benini:2021ano}.
-Due to its eventual relevance to black hole microstate counting, it would be interesting to consider if also in this context the choice of global variant can lead to physically different results.
-We should however mention that in the present paper, the focus is strictly on gapped vacua of $\cN=1^*$ SYM, while in the above mentioned relation to index computations also the gapless vacua have a role to play.
+The number of vacua of $\cN=1^*$ SYM on $\mathbb{R}^3\times S^1$ has been related to the superconformal index of $\cN=4$ SYM via the Bethe Ansatz Equation (BAE) approach \cite{ArabiArdehali:2019orz, Benini:2021ano}, which expresses the index as a sum over solutions to BAE equations \cite{Closset:2017bse}.
+This conjectured relation naturally fits within the broader framework of the Bethe/Gauge correspondence \cite{Nekrasov:2009uh}, and the role of global variants in modifying the sum over Bethe solutions has recently been explored in \cite{Closset:2024sle}.
+Given the eventual relevance of this relation to black hole microstate counting, it is natural to ask whether the choice of global form in this context can also lead to physically distinct results.
+It should be emphasized, however, that the present paper focuses exclusively on the gapped vacua of $\cN=1^*$ SYM.
+In contrast, the correspondence with index computations involves contributions from both gapped and gapless vacua.
+Establishing a concrete connection between these two approaches remains an interesting direction for future work.

 The plan of the paper is as follows.
 In \cref{sec: review} we review global variants of gauge theories, and the dualities relating them for $\cN=4$ SYM.
 The main players will be the gauge algebras $\mathfrak{su}(N)$ and $\mathfrak{so}(5)$, the latter being our main example for a non-simply laced algebra.
 In \cref{Sec:N=1*andIRphases} we recall what is known about vacua of $\cN=1^*$ SYM, with particular emphasis on gapped vacua.
 We also introduce the relation with Calogero-Moser systems, which are the focus of \cref{sec:GlobvarCM}, where we slowly build evidence towards a proposal for a definition of a global variant of such a model.
 In \cref{Sec:typeA} we expand and test our proposal, mostly on the algebras $\mathfrak{su}(6)$ and $\mathfrak{su}(4)$ ($\mathfrak{su}(3)$ is worked out in the preceding section).
 Finally, in \cref{sec: so(5)} we apply our proposal to the example of $\mathfrak{so}(5)$, which turns out to be a rather non-trivial generalization of the previous cases.